 Dr. Arnouk has been published in peer-reviewed journals such as the American Journal of Sports Medicine and has had his research presented at several national meetings.
 He was rewarded the Resident Research Award twice by the Brooklyn Orthopaedic Society.

 Dr. Arnouk specializes in shoulder and knee arthroscopy, shoulder arthroplasty (replacement) and sports medicine.
 He is also trained in trauma care and in the management of fractures.
 He believes in educating his patients so that they know the road ahead of them and are most informed on their treatment, whether it is surgical or nonsurgical.

 Dr. Arnouk is a candidate member of the American Academy of Orthopaedic Surgeons and the American Orthopaedic Society for Sports Medicine.
 In his free time, he enjoys running and basketball.
-He enjoys spending his spare time with his wife Amy and their English bulldog, Henle.
+He enjoys spending his spare time with his wife Amy.